-Specialized courses are those included in the required core sequence in a degree program.
-For LPC's 28 AA-T or AS-T degrees, core-sequence courses are determined by the statewide Transfer Model Curriculum and selected as essential to preparation and success in the particular field of study (II.A.13-6).
-LPC faculty match courses in their program, or related programs, to those identified in the Transfer Model Curriculum (II.A.13-7, II.A.13-8, II.A.13-9).
-For all other degrees, faculty identify the program outcomes (also known as program student learning outcomes or PSLOs) for each degree, which include the key theories, practices, and competencies required for associate-degree level mastery in the field (II.A.13-10).
-Program faculty then determine, based upon course-level student learning outcomes (CSLOs) and measurable objectives - both of which are included on the course outline of record - which courses to include in the required core sequence (II.A.13-11, II.A.13-12, II.A.13-13).
+Specialized courses are those included in a degree program's required core sequence.
+For LPC's 28 AA-T or AS-T degrees, core-sequence courses are determined by the statewide Transfer Model Curriculum (TMC) and selected as essential to preparation and success in the particular field of study (II.A.13-6).
+LPC faculty match courses in their program, or related programs, to those identified in the TMC (II.A.13-7, II.A.13-8, II.A.13-9).
+For all other degrees, faculty identify the program outcomes (also known as program student learning outcomes, or PSLOs) for each degree, which include the key theories, practices, and competencies required for associate's level mastery in the field (II.A.13-10).
+Program faculty then determine, based upon course student learning outcomes (CSLOs) and measurable objectives, both of which are included on the course outline of record, the courses to include in the required core sequence (II.A.13-11, II.A.13-12, II.A.13-13).

 Las Positas College meets this standard.
-All of the college's associate degree programs include no fewer than 18 semester units of focused study in one area of inquiry or discipline as required by Title 5 and district board policy.
+All of the College's associate degree programs include no fewer than 18 semester units of focused study in one area of inquiry or discipline as required by Title 5 and district board policy.
 The focused study for each degree program, selected by discipline faculty and/or determined by the state Transfer Model Curriculum, includes a required core and optional course sequence tied to program and student learning outcomes that include the key theories and practices appropriate to associate-degree level mastery in the field.

-II.A.13-1 - AP4100 - Graduation Requirements for Degrees and Certificates - CLPCCD Board of Trustees

-II.A.13-2 - Course Sequence - LPC Curriculum Handbook 2020-2021 - p.
-33

-II.A.13-3 - Program Outline - Business Administration Associate of Arts Degree - LPC CurricUNET

-II.A.13-4 - Music AA Degree Program - LPC Catalog 2021-2022 - p.
-243

-II.A.13-5 - Environmental Studies AA Course Sequence - LPC Catalog 2021-2022 - pp. 168-169

-II.A.13-6 - Website Material - Associate Degrees for Transfer - California Community Colleges Curriculum

-II.A.13-7 - Economics AA-T - Transfer Model Curriculum - C-ID.net

-II.A.13-8 - Economics AA-T Course Sequence - LPC Catalog 2021-2022 - pp. 143-144

-II.A.13-9 - Chart - Economics AA-T\TMC and LPC Degree Core Courses

-II.A.13-10 - PSLOs - Business Administration AA - SLO Committee Website

-II.A.13-11 - Chart - Business Administration AA Core Courses & Learning Outcomes

-II.A.13-12 - Course Outline of Record - Business 18 - LPC CurricUNET

-II.A.13-13 - Business Administration AA Course Sequence - LPC Catalog 2021-2022 - p.
-99
+II.A.13-1 - Procedure - Administrative Procedure 4100 - Graduation Requirements for Degrees and Certificates - CLPCCD Board of Trustees II.A.13-2 - Course Sequence - LPC Curriculum Handbook 2020-2021 - Pages 33 II.A.13-3 - Program Outline - Business Administration Associate of Arts Degree - LPC CurricUNET II.A.13-4 - Catalog - Music AA Degree Program - 2021-2022 - Pages 243 II.A.13-5 - Catalog - Environmental Studies AA Course Sequence - 2021-2022 - Pages 168-169 II.A.13-6 - Website Material - Associate Degrees for Transfer - California Community Colleges Curriculum II.A.13-7 - Economics AA-T - Transfer Model Curriculum - C-ID.net II.A.13-8 - Catalog - Economics AA-T Course Sequence - 2021-2022 - Pages 143-144 II.A.13-9 - Chart - Economics AA-T TMC and LPC Degree Core Courses II.A.13-10 - PSLOs - Business Administration AA - SLO Committee Website II.A.13-11 - Chart - Business Administration AA Core Courses & Learning Outcomes II.A.13-12 - Course Outline of Record - Business 18 - LPC CurricUNET II.A.13-13 - Catalog - Business Administration AA Course Sequence - 2021-2022 - Page 99